Checking your credit report

 - Inquiries made to your account.

 A recent study by the Federal Trade Commission found that one in four consumers had an error on their credit report.
-Some of the errors were minor, but the study also showed that about 5 percent of consumers had errors that so severely affected their credit score that they may have received higher interest loans than they otherwise would have.
-Obviously, this cost them money they could have otherwise saved.
+The study showed that some errors were minor.
+But about 5 percent had errors that changed their credit score.
+That change could result in higher interest loans.
+This cost them money they could have otherwise saved.
 Remember: It's up to you to check your credit report for errors.
-No one else will, and the error will remain on your report for a long time, which could negatively affect your credit score.
+No one else will, and the error will remain on your report for a long time, which could reduce credit score.

 It's important to check the report from each credit bureau because each report is unique.
-All three reports will likely have similar information, but they will vary slightly because your lenders don't always report to all three credit bureaus.
+They will vary because your lenders don't always report to all three credit bureaus.
 This accounts for differences in your reports.
 Also, a mistake may occur on only one of the reports.
 If you don't check all three, you may miss an error.

-The Fair Credit Reporting Act states that you're entitled to a free credit report from each bureau once every 12 months, but not a free credit score.
-You usually need to pay a private organization to see your credit score, although some credit card companies and banks are now giving customers access to their credit scores at no charge.
-If all of the information on your reports is correct and you're not planning to apply for any loans in the coming year, you may not need to know your credit score.
+The Fair Credit Reporting Act entitles you to a free credit report from each bureau once every 12 months.
+This does not include a free credit score.
+You may need to pay a private organization to see your credit score.
+But, some credit card companies and banks give customers their credit scores at no charge.
+If the information on your reports is correct and you're not planning to apply for loans in the next year, you may not need to know your credit score.

 Credit Report Review Checklist — Consumer Financial Protection Bureau — The checklist is helpful in making sure that you’ve thoroughly checked all pertinent information.